HL7/phd/src/pagecontent/Nomenclaturecodes.md

 In FHIR, the 32-bit value of the code is always used.
 In the PHD to PHG exchange, the 16-bit code is used when the partition can be inferred from the attribute to decrease bandwidth.
 The encoder must be sure to convert the 16-bit value to the appropriate 32-bit value.

+More information describing the MDC codeing system can be found here http://build.fhir.org/mdc.html

  - [Next: FHIR’s Codeable Concepts](CodeableConcepts.html)
  - [Previous: Mder FLOATs and SFLOATs](MderFLOATsandSFLOATs.html)